VebjornNyvoll/toolhub/README.md

 Running the yarn command will automatically load the environment variables and run prisma generate, which will load the Prisma schema.

 ## Notes
-Please note this project was pushed to Github from Gitlab, which is why commit history etc. is not included.
+Please note this project was pushed to Github from Gitlab, which is why issues etc. may be lost.